A knee sleeve is a type of compression garment designed to bolster the integrity of the knee joint.

-If you’re looking for a simple, effective knee sleeve to protect your knee in the aftermath of injury or to provide pain relief from arthritis, here it is.
-The Crucial Compression Knee Sleeve doesn’t make promises it can’t keep.
-What it does is provide no-nonsense support, enhance blood flow and enable your active lifestyle.
+If you’re looking for a simple, effective knee sleeve to protect your knee in the aftermath of an injury or to provide pain relief from arthritis, here it is.
+The Crucial Compression Knee Sleeve provides no-nonsense support, enhanced blood flow, and enable your active lifestyle.

 What we like: We like how simple and effective these knee sleeves are.
 We like that they stay in place and do a good job retaining their compressibility.
-They’re comfortable, moderately thick and a good choice for those recovering from injury or surgery.
-They’re also very affordable.
+They’re a good choice for those recovering from injury or surgery.

 Flaws: As mentioned these are fairly thick.
 So be aware they’ll likely be visible through your pants.
 They can also get pretty warm.

 Mava Sports Knee Support Sleeves are an excellent choice for physically active folks.
 They’re also a good choice for those with arthritic knees.
 They feel great from the minute you put them on, and that feeling doesn’t let up until you take them off.